 The fearless know the heart’s pleasure.

 I stand with the fearless.
 Those who know pleasure deeply.
 Those who drink from the cup.
 Those who celebrate desire.
-Those who live through crisis.
+Those maintain hope during crisis.
 Those who hold and cherish.
-Those who bleed and learn.
+Those who bleed and heal.
 Those who aspire and fail.
 Those who know ecstasy and reverence.
-Those who center and still bend.
+Those who know center and still bend.
 Those who climb and hold.
 Those who care for living things knowing all life ends.